 UPDATE: This is not Strobeus, but Leptoptygma.
 Cleaning out the aperture makes this clear.
 April 2023.
 This tiny late Paleozoic gastropod is most likely identified as Strobeus brevis.
 Measuring somewhere between four and five millimeters, this snail would be challenging to spot if you were not looking for it.
-This makes identifying it slightly more complicated, with small morphology to compare.
-However, its spire does have
+This

 I have found very little fossilized woody material in the Late Carboniferous strata locally.
 It most certainly exists, I just haven’t been lucky enough to recover any.
 That changed yesterday with the recovery of a fossilized taproot.
 The specimen was found in-situ in shale immediately above the Pine Creek limestone.